tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 029.md

 	- A few members are imprisoned inside of the [[Hooded Lanterns]] garrison.
 	- She would pay greatly if we would free them from their cells.
 - It is revealed that she was in the Garrison during the execution of [[Wyldenten Proudsky|Will]].
-- The [[Queen of Blades]] pulls out a set of pins for us.
+- The [[Queen of Thieves]] pulls out a set of pins for us.
 They each depict different suits of the Queen.
 These should give us respect from the [[Queen's Men]].
-	- If we need to reach the [[Queen of Blades]], once a day, we can tap the pin and send her a message.
+	- If we need to reach the [[Queen of Thieves]], once a day, we can tap the pin and send her a message.
 - [[Blackjack Mel]] leads us back to [[Buckle Down Row]].
 - We speak with [[Rose Carver]]. [[Keth Darklighter|Keth]] goes and pays 200 gold into the well as her tithe.
 - We make it back to [[Emberwood Village]] safely.